chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 ### Step 6

 It's time to generate a taproot address for recovery.
-This is an important step for Citrea deposits - to learn more about it, please check the following page: https://example.org
+If you want a more technical explanation, you can visit [here](https://example.org).

-    You can simply click on the <span style="color: blue; display: inline;">Generate New</span> button to get a system-generated Taproot Address.
+    You can simply click on the 🔵Generate New🔵 button to get a system-generated Taproot Address.

 ### Step 7

 Upon clicking, a popup will be opened with the information regarding your Taproot Address.
-You can download the private key & addresses by clicking the download button - in case you may need it later as discussed in the link above, in the previous step.
+While it's not that necessary for Devnet, you can download it by clicking the button.

     In case you missed the popup, you can generate a new one by clicking again.
 It's fine.